-Every winter, hundreds of people travel to Lofoten to see who gets the most and the largest arctic cod.
-You can be a part of it.
+Every winter, hundreds of people travel to the Lofoten Islands in Northern Norway to see who gets the most and the largest arctic cod.

 Explore Lofoten by foot, go rafting in the Trollfjord and visit Lofotr Viking Museum.
 Taste stockfish and be amazed by the midnight sun.

 Experience the Lofoten Islands by car or bicycle.